jakiestfu/Gift.js/README.md

 $(document).ready(function(){
     Gift.wrap({
         paper: 'http://lab.jakiestfu.com/giftjs/menorah.jpg', // Your tilable background
-        message: ['To: Mom & Dad', 'With Love, from Emily & Jacob'] // To and From text });
+        message: ['To: Mom & Dad', 'With Love, from Emily & Jacob'], // To and From text
+        curl: true,
+        animationSpeed: 1000
+    });
 });